oasis-tcs/openc2-impl-https/open-impl-https.md

 ## 1.1 Changes from Earlier Versions

 This version (WD08) has been updated to use the OASIS work product outline published in last 2020 ("2020style").
-It also includes minor corrections and changes from January 2020 Plug Fest experience, and other miscellaneous updates.
+It also includes minor corrections and changes from January 2020 Plug Fest experience, and other miscellaneous updates since the July 2019 CS01 publication.

 ## 1.2 Glossary